Great Mass in C minor, K. 427

 Great Mass in C minor (Große Messe in c-Moll), K. 427/417a, is the common name of the musical setting of the mass by Wolfgang Amadeus Mozart, which is considered one of his greatest works.
-He composed it in Vienna in 1782 and 1783, after his marriage, when he moved to Vienna from Salzburg.
+He composed it in Vienna in 1782 and 1783, aged 24-25, after his marriage, when he moved to Vienna from Salzburg.
 The large-scale work, a missa solemnis, is scored for two soprano soloists, a tenor and a bass, double chorus and large orchestra.
 It remained unfinished, missing large portions of the Credo and the complete Agnus Dei.

 Composition and first performance

 The work was composed during 1782–83.
-In a letter to his father Leopold dated 4 January 1783, Mozart mentioned a vow he had made to write a mass when he would bring his then fiancée Constanze as his wife to Salzburg to meet his family for the first time after his father's earlier opposition.
+In a letter to his father Leopold dated 4 January 1783, Mozart mentioned a vow he had made to write a mass when he would bring his then fiancée Constanze as his wife to Salzburg.
 Constanze then sang the "Et incarnatus est" at its premiere.

 The first performance took place in Salzburg on Sunday 26 October 1783 (the twentieth Sunday after Pentecost).
 Mozart had moved to Vienna in 1781, but was paying a visit to his home town in the company of Constanze, who had not yet met his father or his sister (Nannerl).

 The performance consisted of just the Kyrie, Gloria, Sanctus and Benedictus, as surviving parts and a score copy from ca. 1800 show.
 It took place in the Church of St. Peter's Abbey in the context of a Roman Catholic mass.
 Mozart's sister's diary mentions that the performers were the entire Hofmusik, that is the musicians employed at the court of Salzburg's ruler, Prince-Archbishop Count Hieronymus von Colloredo and thus Mozart's former colleagues.
 There was a rehearsal in the nearby Kapellhaus on 23 October 1783.